jessp01/fully-static-ffmpeg-build/README.md

 - [Facebook Transform360](https://github.com/facebook/transform360)

-The versions for these deps are set as ENV vars in the beginning of the Dockerfile so fetching, building and linking against different versions should be relatively painless [unless it fails, of course:)].
+The versions for these deps are set as ENV vars in `env.rc` so fetching, building and linking against different versions should be relatively painless [unless it fails, of course:)].

 ## Important note about distributing the resulting binaries
 Legally, you are NOT, and therefore, should NOT, distribute the resulting binaries.